Things I believe

 - Judge on their contributions.
 Imposter syndrome is a thing, as is the Dunning-Kruger effect.

-- Be proactive in work, mentality, reaching out, solving problems, etc.
+- Be proactive in learning, changing your mentality, reaching out, solving problems, improving lives, enjoying your time, etc.

-- Get news based on proximity of your location, of your interests, time, usefulness, etc.
+- Gather news based on proximity of your location, of your interests, time, usefulness, etc.

 - Don’t work in isolation.
 Share ideas, talk new ideas and designs over with your peers.